Agenda

 Presentation

-• fully analytical and empirically sound option pricing formulae exist;
+• Fully analytical and empirically sound option pricing formulae exist;

-• they are supported by computationally elementary processes;
+• They are supported by computationally elementary processes;

-• volatility surfaces can be explicitly determined, and calibration performed analytically
+• Volatility surfaces can be explicitly determined, and calibration performed analytically.

 Lorenzo Torricelli